DataDog/hiring-engineers/answers.md

 ## Collecting Metrics

 #### Adding a tag
+First we should discuss what tags are.
+Tags are a way to narrow down scope on metrics and aggregate data.
+Imagine if a company had had multiple servers on the east and west coast.
+Adding a tag for east_servers and west_servers to the appropriate hosts would provide the ability to narrow down scope and only look at or monitor the servers on the east coast.
+They could further narrow down scope to regions with tags like north_east_servers and south_east_servers.
+Tags can also be added to alerts as well which we will cover in more detail later.
+They are great and flexible way to provide more options and control over what you are monitoring.
+To learn more about tags and the four primary ways to assign them, please click [here](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/).
+For this tutorial we will add a tag to our host by altering the datadog.yaml configuration file that was created during the installation of the client in etc/datadog-agent/.

+In Linux Mint there are two approaches for accessing the file.

+1. Use the GUI file explorer to navigate to the /etc folder.
+However, when you navigate to the /etc folder, make sure that you right click the folder and select open as root, or you will not be able to edit the datadog.yaml file!

+2. Use the terminal, which is what I use in this example and will explain below.

-In order to add a tag we need to customize the datadog.yaml file, located at etc/datadog-agent/datadog.yaml.
-Open the file with your editor of choice and add a tag as shown in the screenshot below:
+Open the file with your editor of choice.
+I'm using gedit and entered the following command into the terminal and entered my password when prompted:
+&nbsp;&nbsp;&nbsp;&nbsp;```sudo gedit /etc/datadog-agent/datadog.yaml```

+When the file was created during installation, many of the available configuration options are commented out, so we have to find where the tags argument is located.
+In my editor I found the tag argument at line 34.

+Once I located the argument, I uncommented it and added my own unique tag.
+You can see the changes I implemented below:

 <a href="https://www.flickr.com/photos/158412660@N04/42261444992/in/dateposted/" title="Gedit-tag"><img src="https://farm1.staticflickr.com/954/42261444992_7322386909_z.jpg" width="640" height="498" alt="Gedit-tag"></a>

-Once this is saved, restart the datadog agent for the changes to update: ```sudo service datadog-agent restart```
+Make sure to save all changes and close the text editor.

+To make the changes take effect, you must restart the datadog agent.
+The following command will restart the service:
+&nbsp;&nbsp;&nbsp;&nbsp;```sudo service datadog-agent restart```

-After a few moments, the datadog dashboard will display your newly added tags in infrastructure -> host as shown below:
+After a few moments, navigate to your datadog dashboard in the browser.
+It might take a minute or two before your newly added tags are shown in the infrastructure list or host map.
+I have provided a screenshot to show my results:

 <a href="https://www.flickr.com/photos/158412660@N04/42261445672/in/dateposted/" title="Infrastructure-Tag"><img src="https://farm1.staticflickr.com/977/42261445672_f95721ea22_z.jpg" width="640" height="529" alt="Infrastructure-Tag"></a>